- Search The Registry

 For his protest, he suffered the first arrest of his career.
 Also in 1934, Wilkins put his editorial talent to work for the NAACP, succeeding W. E. B. DuBois as editor of the Crisis magazine (he held this post for 15 years).
 In 1945, after serving as an adviser in the War Department, he was a consultant to the American delegation at the United Nations conference in San Francisco.
 Wilkins was named acting executive secretary of the NAACP in 1949; the year Walter White took a year's leave of absence from the organization.
 At the same time, he functioned as chairman of the National Emergency Civil Rights Mobilization, a pressure group that sent numerous lobbyists to Washington, D. C. to campaign for civil rights and fair employment legislation.

-Wilkins assumed his position as executive secretary of the NAACP in 1955, and established himself as one of the most articulate spokesman in the civil rights movement.
+Wilkins assumed his position as executive secretary of the NAACP in 1955 and established himself as one of the most articulate spokesmen in the civil rights movement.
 He testified before countless Congressional hearings, conferred with all the presidents, and wrote extensively for a number of publications.
 Although Wilkins and the NAACP became more militant in the 1970s, both he and the organization were, nevertheless, subjected to attack by even more radical groups, such as the Black Muslims.
 He never wavered in his determination to use all constitutional means at his disposal to help Blacks achieve the rights of full citizenship within the democratic framework of American society.

 For a number of years, Wilkins was the chairman of the Leadership Conference on Civil Rights, a group composed of over 100 national civic, labor, fraternal, and religious organizations.
 He was a trustee of the Eleanor Roosevelt Foundation, the Kennedy Memorial Library Foundation, and the Estes Kefauver Memorial Foundation.
 He was also a member of the Board of Directors of the Riverdale Children's Association, the John La Farge Institute, and the Stockbridge School, as well as Peace with Freedom, an international organization working toward the goals described in its name.